 For the seasonings, I won’t put any extra seasonings into this dish.
 The reason is all the beef marinade sauce and the chili bean sauce will be strong enough.
 Chili bean sauce is quite salty hence not needing extra seasonings but if you want it to taste stronger by all means add to the seasonings.

-- 1 chili, remove seed and finely chopped
+- 1 chili (seeds removed and finely chopped)

 - 2 tablespoons light soy sauce